- About Gov't. Doc. & Law Info

 Since 1934 Western Kentucky University has received US government publications through the Federal Depository Library Program, which is administered by the Superintendent of Documents at the US Government Printing Office.
 Depository libraries, numbering nearly 1,400 around the nation and its territories, provide the informational link between the citizens and their government.
 Currently we receive approximately 50% of the items that are available for selection through the depository program.
 These may be hearings, court decisions, presidential addresses, periodicals, bibliographies, maps, statistical compilations, annual reports, etc. and may cover almost any subject imaginable.
 They may be paper, microfiche, diskette, CD-ROM, and more recently, online and via the Internet.
 The Federal Register, Congressional Record, bills, the United States Code, and more are now Internet accessible by using the GPO Access Services.

 The major index to this information is The Monthly Catalog of United States Government Publications.
 We currently subscribe to MarciveWeb DOCS .
 This is the Monthly Catalog with a web interface that covers from July 1976 to the present.
-Access to the MarciveWeb DOCS database is restricted by IP address via the campuswide information system, WKUNet.
-Dialup remote access is available throught the WKU proxy server.
-Onsite access to this database is open to all.
+Access to the MarciveWeb DOCS database is available on campus and off campus with WKU NetID & password.
 Contact the Government Information & Law Coordinator to find out more about government information or to schedule a research instruction session.

 Although the Government Documents and Law area is accessible all hours the library is open, reference assistance for this area is only available during certain hours.
 Click here for the Regular Hours or the Special Hours.